5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 This is a *genuine* Z490 Vision G EFI built from scratch, unlike most EFIs posted on Forums, Repos and in the terribly awful HackinDROM App.
 These EFIs are either based on generically patched DSDTs by Olarila/MaLDon (please stay away from those!) or on SchmockLords EFI for the Z490 Vision D, which contains unnecessary DeviceProperties for Tunderbolt, an I219 Ethernet Controller and on-board WiFi/BT.
 On top of that it won't even pass OC validate successfully.

 My EFI Folder does not contain any of this unnecessary junk.
 It also doesn't require `FakePCIID.kext` to get the Intel® I225-V 2.5 Gigabit Ethernet Controller working.
-USB Ports are mapped via ACPI, using a corrected OEM Table for macOS, so no `USBPorts.kext` is needed any more.
+USB Ports are mapped via ACPI, so no `USBPorts.kext` is required .
 I think this is the most sophisticated Z490 Vision G EFI folder on Github yet!
 And just for fun, I added Clover, too.

 Successfully tested with macOS Mojave, Catalina, Big Sur and Monterey.